 Chapter 4, Section 5a provides that a person will cease to be considered as in need of subsidiary protection (alternativt skyddsbehövande) if the circumstances that lead to him or her being considered in need of such protection have ceased to exist or have changed to such a degree that protection is no longer required.
 The changes must be durable and fundamental.

-In both Chapter 4, Section 5 and 5a, it is stipulated that the status should not be considered as ceased if the refugee/beneficiary of subsidiary protection is able to invoke compelling reasons arising out of previous persecution/experiences constituting the ground for protection, respectively, for refusing to avail himself or herself of the protection of the country of nationality or, being a stateless person, of the country of former habitual residence.
+In both Chapter 4, Section 5 and 5a, it is stipulated that the status should not be considered as ceased if the refugee/beneficiary of subsidiary protection is able to invoke compelling reasons arising out of previous persecution/experiences constituting the ground for protection, respectively, for refusing to avail themselves of the protection of the country of nationality or, being a stateless person, of the country of former habitual residence.

-With the shift from permanent to temporary residence permits through the Temporary Law introduced in 2016, the questions of cessation and withdrawal of protection status have become much more in focus.
+With the shift from permanent to temporary residence permits through the Temporary Law introduced in 2016, the questions of cessation and withdrawal of protection status came much more in focus.
 The Migration Agency, which is also responsible for cessation procedures, has therefore issued guidance on these topics.
 When a beneficiary of international protection applies for an extension of his/her residence permit, the questions of cessation and withdrawal of protection status can be looked into if new information has appeared.
 In case law, the fact that the burden of proof lies with the Swedish authorities is pointed out.

 If the Migration Agency considers that a situation of cessation might be at hand, e.g. following an application for extension of the residence permit by a beneficiary of international protection, a withdrawal procedure will be initiated. (see Withdrawal of protection status below).

-The Swedish Refugee Law Center published a report on cessation, developed with support by UNHCR, including a case study of the Migration Agency’s cessation cases during a six-month period.
+In 2021, the Swedish Refugee Law Center published a report on cessation, developed with support by UNHCR, including a case study of the Migration Agency’s cessation cases during a six-month period.
 Cessation of refugee status was in all cases due to voluntary re-availment of protection of the country of nationality.
 No protection status was withdrawn based on cessation due to a change of circumstances in the country of origin, either for refugee status or subsidiary protection status.